 Poultry rearing as an enterprise is faced with many problems.
 A poultry production problem is any difficult situation that makes the farmer to use more than necessary level of input to get a unit amount of output, incur more cost than necessary to obtain a unit level of output, reduces capacity utilization, and limits the transformation of input to output and which the farmer must resolve or deal with to maximise meat or egg output (Ogunyemi & Orowole, 2020).
 The problems of poultry production in Nigeria have been identified by authors including management related problems like poor record keeping, poor management, wrong choice of breed, poor feed supply, inaccurate budgeting and starting too large project (Carter, 2005).
 Roys Farm (2016) reported poultry production problems as lack of productive breeds, poor housing, poor feeds and feeding, lack of access to drugs, poor management/care, poor training, poor record on expenses and income as well as poor transportation of poultry products.
-But Obidike (2011) mentioned poultry production media like newsletter, lack of processing and storage facilities, finance and unfavourable climatic conditions.
+But Obidike (2011) mentioned poultry production problems as poor extension service, poor road network, lack of money to buy information media like newsletter, lack of processing and storage facilities, finance and unfavourable climatic conditions.